DA says woman arrested in sex fantasy hoax was really victim

 Charges were dropped against Michelle Susan Hadley, 30, of Ontario, who was "the innocent victim of a diabolical scheme" that also included phony death threats, Orange County district attorney Tony Rackauckas announced.

-Prosecutors instead have turned the case on its head and charged Michelle Diaz, 31, with kidnapping, false imprisonment and perjury.
+Prosecutors instead have turned the case on its head and charged Angela Marie Diaz, 31, with kidnapping, false imprisonment and perjury.
 Diaz, who is originally from Arizona and had moved back there, was arrested in Phoenix on Friday and is awaiting extradition.

 The man that links the two women is Ian Diaz, an agent with the U.S. Marshals Service, who dated Hadley in Anaheim, California from 2013 to 2015 before marrying Diaz, according to court records.
 Prosecutors said they have no evidence he was involved.